Varadkar returns as Irish leader in political job-share deal

 In an acceptance speech, Varadkar promised to tackle the housing and cost of living crises during the remainder of the government’s term, “offering hope and housing, economic opportunities and a fair start for all.”

-Martin, 62, submitted his resignation to Higgins on Saturday morning.
+Martin, 62, submitted his resignation to the president on Saturday morning.
 He said it had been “the honor of a lifetime” to serve as taoiseach and he was “looking forward to the second phase of this government.”

 Fine Gael and Fianna Fáil are both centrist parties, with a fierce rivalry stemming from their origins on opposite sides of Ireland’s civil war a century ago.
 They have dominated Irish politics for decades but had never formed a government together before.